 To characterize how pleasant the weather is in Savannah throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Savannah for general outdoor tourist activities are from early April to late May and from late September to late October, with a peak score in the first week of May.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Savannah for hot-weather activities are from mid May to early July and from mid August to late September, with a peak score in the first week of September.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Savannah for hot-weather activities are from mid May to early July and from mid August to early October, with a peak score in the second week of September.